carnesen/cli/README.md

 // ^^ In TypeScript replace "const ... require" with "import ... from".
 // Other than that the remainder of this example is the same in TypeScript.

-// A "leaf" command is one that defines options and an "action" function const multiplyCommand = leaf({
+// A "leaf" command is one that defines an "action" function const multiplyCommand = leaf({
   commandName: 'multiply',
   description: 'Multiply numbers',